Leader of the Opposition (United Kingdom): List of leaders of the opposition (1911–present)

+Timeline

-List of leaders of the opposition by length of tenure
+List of leaders of the opposition by total length of tenure

 This list notes each Leader of the Opposition, from the Parliament Act 1911 granting legislative preeminence to the House of Commons, and the Ministers of the Crown Act 1937 the leader of the second largest faction within it a statutory title and salary, rather than the customary role as HM Official Opposition, in order of term length.
 This is based on the difference between dates; if counted by number of calendar days all the figures would be one greater.

-Of the 35 leaders of the opposition listed, 7 served more than 5 years, 5 have lost more than one general election, and 7 have served less than a year.
+Of the 37 leaders of the opposition listed, seven served more than 5 years, seven have lost more than one general election, and eight have served less than a year.